 The pleated miniskirt

 Can you tell that we’ve just finished watching the Gossip Girl reboot?
 The fashion world is feeling the back-to-school excitement, too, with pleated miniskirts aplenty (bonus points if yours is plaid).
 To avoid looking like a schoolgirl (or trying out Rory Gilmore cosplay), steer clear of anything too preppy or uniform-like.
 Instead, play with proportions and mix up your materials: layer over a boxy, knitted sweater vest, opt for an oversized leather jacket, team with chunky biker boots or switch in your fave washed out band tee.
+Think you can't wear skirts during winter?
+You're wrong.
+Simply invest in a pair or two of fleece lined tights from Amazon, £14.99.

 The collared dress